CHIEF OF PARTY - DEVELOPMENT FOOD SECURITY ACTIVITIES (DFSA)

 - Strong computer literacy with a full knowledge of office applications.

 The successful COP will combine exceptional management skills and experience in maintaining donor and partner relationships.
 S/he will have an outstanding ability to develop, implement and manage innovative programs within the current and future program structure of Mercy Corps in the region.
-S/he will also have proven experience with cross-cultural teams and capacity building, individual staff development, and strong mentoring skills.
+S/he will also have proven experience with cross-cultural teams and capacity building, individual staff development, and strong mentoring and interpersonal skills.
 Multi-tasking, prioritizing, problem solving and simultaneous attention to detail and strategic vision are essential.
 The most successful Mercy Corps team members have a strong commitment to teamwork and accountability, thrive in evolving and changing environments and make effective written and verbal communication a priority in all situations.

 Living Conditions / Environmental Conditions